Tracing¶

 Custom Parameter

-If you have configured Key for Header Value Interception, Key for Parameter Value Interception, and Key for Cookie Value Interception for URL monitoring, you can set key=value to search, for example, httpMethod=POST.
+Configure required parameters before you search for traces by custom parameter.
+For example, if you have configured Key for Header Value Interception, Key for Parameter Value Interception, and Key for Cookie Value Interception for URL monitoring, you can set key=value to search, for example, httpMethod=POST.

 For details about how to configure URL monitoring, see Configuring the URL Monitoring Item.